sarvath09/Custom-ERC-20-Token/README.md

 #Deployment Steps
 1.Open Remix IDE.
-2.Create a new file and paste the ERC20Token.sol code.
+2.Create a new file and paste the CustomToken.sol code.
 3.Compile the contract using Solidity 0.8.x compiler.
 4.Deploy the contract using MetaMask on a test Ethereum network (Goerli, Sepolia, etc.).
 5.Use Remix UI or Web3.js to interact with the contract.